CaliforniaHerps.com

 This is the lizard I am most often asked to identify.

-It is commonly seen in yards and gardens in southern California
+It is commonly seen in yards and gardens, especially in southern California

 and in rural areas in other parts of the state.

 Color can vary from brown to red to grayish.
-Juveniles do not look like adults - they are very tiny and shiny with a solid coppery color on the back.
-They are often mistaken for small ground skinks by people who are used to seeing these skinks in the southern and eastern US, but they are a different unrelated species.
+Juveniles do not look like adults - they are small, thin, and shiny with a solid coppery color on the back.
+They are often mistaken for small ground skinks by people who are used to seeing those skinks in the southern and eastern US, but they are a different and unrelated species.
+Check the Alligator Lizards page to find out which form is found in your area.

 lizard lizard lizard